White window in a rustic wooden house overlooking the garden

 Verdict

 Only if necessary.
-If old ones are rotten/single glazed, replace.
+If rotten or single glazed, replace.
 Otherwise, repair.

 Cost